Axion816/project/README.md

 Player 2 can use the arrow keys to change the shot.

-If the cue ball is potted, the ball can be moved by next player on the line.
+If the cue ball is potted, the ball can be moved by the next player on the line.

 # Controls